Who knew I could spend nearly an hour in the Home Depot just examining toilet seats?!

 You know me… I’ll research with the best of ’em online.
 Only problem is, there’s really nothing online — as far as tips for choosing the best toilet seat.

-I know… most would say that choosing a toilet seat is just a matter of personal taste and opinion.
+I know… most would say that choosing a seat for your toilet is just a matter of personal taste and opinion.
 But still, I’d like to read about others’ opinions some before I go out and “try on” toilet seats!
 I mean, who wants to be known as the person who kept returning toilet seats?
 (We live in a small town.)

 All About Toilet Seats